 There are two ways to pay off your debts faster – earn more or spend less.
-It may not be feasible to pick up a part-time job or side hustle, but you can make adjustments to your budget.
+It may not be feasible to pick up a part-time job or side hustle, but you can adjust your budget.

-Start by taking a look at each item in your spending plan and arranging them based on their level of importance.
-Classify each line item as a need or want, and highlight expenses that can be reduced or completely eliminated.
-Make the necessary adjustments to your budget, and use the money you free up to pay extra on your debts each month.
+Start by looking at each item in your spending plan and arranging them based on their level of importance.
+Classify each line item as a need or want, highlighting expenses that can be reduced or eliminated.
+Make the necessary adjustments to your budget, and use the freed money to pay extra on your monthly debts.